ManticoreGamesInc/platform-documentation/src/tutorials/ai_reference.md

 # Artificial Intelligence in Core

 AI is a multifaceted system currently in development that will be releasing different modules in this and upcoming patches to help creators implement Artificial Intelligence in their games.
-The modules shipped in this patch are AIActivityHandler (link to docs) and AIDebugger (link to docs).
+The modules shipped in this patch are [AIActivityHandler](../api/aiactivityhandler.md) and the AIDebugger.

 !!! info
     The Core AI system is currently in development, and more features are planned to release in future patches.